jaqmol/tacid/README.md

 #### Optimisation

+Key-value stores are the kind of database used underneath traditional SQL-DBs.
+Without the overhead of clumsy and hazardous (security-wise) SQL-interpreters, though.
+So if you design your application for a key-value-store (in contrast to designing it for an intermediate SQL representation or even worse, another abstraction layer on top: ORM), it is very unlikely you'll encounter bad performance.
+That said please keep in mind:

+- design your ERM for key-value-usage, not for an ORM
-For extremely fast filtering and value-access, the usual optimisations for key-value-stores can be applied: include identification-attributes into the key e.g. compose keys as follows:
+- you can include identification-attributes into the key, e.g. compose keys like:
 `<primary-identification-attributes[:secondary-identification-attributes]>`
+- use an index per store, accessible with a fixed key
+- store your data column-based if everything needs to be searchable

 ### .drop(<confirm-callback>)